Psalm 86 – Help from the Great God

 ii.
 To take this same figure, many of us would cry to God for a period of time and then figure out another way to address our need.
 Not David; he relied on God and God alone.

 iii.
 O Lord: This is the first of seven uses of Adonai in this psalm.
-Many translators use smaller letters to indicate the translation of Adonai (Lord), as opposed to all capital letters of some kind to translate Yahweh (LORD or LORD).
+Many translators use smaller letters to indicate the translation of Adonai (Lord), as opposed to all capital letters of some kind to translate Yahweh (LORD).
 “The name of God which dominates is Adonahy, or Lord, which indicates absolute Lordship, and by the use of which the singer shows his sense of submission and loyalty.”
 (Morgan)

 b.
 Rejoice the soul of Your servant, for to You…I lift up my soul: The reason is much the same as in the previous verse; an expression of reliance and trust in God (to You…I lift up my soul).
 But the request is beautifully stated: Rejoice the soul of Your servant.
 David felt that he could only find joy in his soul as God met his need.